barbu-it/paasify/README.md

 There are different ways to install Paasify:

-* [Installation with pip](#installation-with-pip): This is the recommended installation method for people who wants to try and/or develop infrastructure.
+* [Installation with pip](https://barbu-it.github.io/paasify/develop/install/#install-with-pip): This is the recommended installation method for people who wants to try and/or develop infrastructure.
-* [Installation with docker](#installation-with-docker): Docker installation is more recommended for production environment.
-(WIP)
+* [Installation with docker (WIP)](https://barbu-it.github.io/paasify/develop/install/#install-with-docker): Docker installation is more recommended for production environment.
-* [Installation with git](https://barbu-it.github.io/paasify/develop/install/): If you want to improve or contribute to Paasify itself.
+* [Installation from git](https://barbu-it.github.io/paasify/develop/install/): If you want to improve or contribute to Paasify itself.

 ### Installation with pip